Welcome to your March newsletter from your STEM Ambassador Delivery Partner - Spring is on the way!

 Other events

-IET Faraday® Challenge Days 2025/26 season
+Apply to take part in the IET Faraday® Challenge Days 2025/26 season

 This annual competition consists of free, STEM activity days that introduce students to engineering, inspire them to consider engineering as a career and help to develop their practical and employability skills, including team-working, problem-solving and creative thinking.